Opvolger/Opvolger/raspberrypi5/FedoraATIRadeonR9_290.md

 This can give an error of missing packages... just hit Enter and continue.

-This script will install steam in your home dir. after the setup is finished you can start steam just with the command `steam`. ignore all the errors you see in your screen....
+This script will install Steam in your home dir.
+After the setup is finished you can start Steam just with the command `FEXBatch` and than `steam`. ignore all the errors you see in your screen....
 Steam client will start!

 Download `Half Life 2`.
 Start your game!